Andru-1987/python-deep-learning/README.md

 # python-deep-learning
 python deep learning notebooks.
 Open the juptyer projects in a new window to avoid the "something is wrong" error loading from github.

+* nets group classification using lstm with a confusion matrix for measuring performance

+https://github.com/dnishimoto/python-deep-learning/blob/master/Nets%20Group%20Classification%20LSTM.ipynb

 * Curve fitting the dividend earnings of AllState

-nets group classification using lstm with a confusion matrix for measuring performance

-https://github.com/dnishimoto/python-deep-learning/blob/master/Nets%20Group%20Classification%20LSTM.ipynb

-*Allstate dividend analysis

 https://github.com/dnishimoto/python-deep-learning/blob/master/Allstate%20dividends.ipynb